Les Eccles, Melanie Kempers, Daniel Thurston & Dan Borges

 1. Maintenance of the Hygienic Trait in Ontario Bee Stocks (TTP)

 Hygienic behaviour is important for mite and disease resistance within a colony.
 Colonies which ranked in Group 1 (>80% of killed brood cells removed) and Group 2 (60-80% of killed brood cells removed) were recommended for use as breeders for the subsequent generation.
-A total of 209 colonies were tested for 10 breeders in 2014.

 2. Health Status of Colonies Tested in the Breeding Program (TTP)